-MVCSC will utilize this summer 2021 to create Common Formative Assessments that are aligned to the ELs to further ensure student achievement.
+MVCSC Curriculum Collaborators will continue their work through the summer and 2022-23 school year to review ELs and determine Common Formative Assessments (CFAs) that are aligned to appropriately measure student learning.
+Elementary schools will be reorganizing ELs to better align with the newly adopted MyView Reading program that will be implemented in the fall of 2022.
+This research-based resource will greatly inform the choice of CFAs as well as scope and sequencing for ELA instruction.
 Although the Leadership Team has been integral in maintaining a safe, supportive and collaborative environment, we have work to do.
-Beginning with the 2021-2022 school year teachers will be completing Instructional Rounds with their peers.
-These visits will be guided by the MVCSC Instructional Model.
+Beginning with the 2021-2022 school year, teachers will be completing Instructional Rounds with their peers.
+These visits will be guided by the MVCSC Instructional Model, The New Art and Science of Teaching.
 The visiting team will have parameters to check off and make notes of what they observe, not what they do not observe.